chemlab/chemlab/docs/mviewer.rst

 Extending
 =========

-In this section we'll see how to implement a new function in chemlab.
+In this section we'll see another example on how to implement a new function in chemlab.
 For example we want to select all the atoms within a certain distance from the currently selected atoms.
 We can create a file in the directory ~/.chemlab/scripts/distances.py and we will implment a